inhahe/scribbles3/README.md

 # scribbles3
-Makes cool animated designs with command-line parameters.
+Makes cool animated patterns with command-line parameters.
 Can save to animated gif.

 Here are some examples of what it can do (click on the images to start the animation):